Feast of Ascension (Festa della Sensa) – Venice

-May 16th, 2021.
-The boat parade to celebrate the wedding ceremony between Venice and the Sea.
+In May The boat parade and the wedding ceremony between Venice and the Sea.

-The Festa della Sensa (Feast of the Ascension), which takes place in Venice on May 16th, 2021, makes tourists relive the age-old history of the Serenissima Republic and its intimate relationship with the Sea, as well as the customs and traditions of Venetian Rowing.
+In May, Venice is celetìbrating the Feast of the Ascension which makes tourists relive the age-old history of the “Serenissima” Republic and its intimate relationship with the Sea, as well as the customs and traditions of Venetian Rowing.

 “Sensa” in the Venetian dialect means “Ascension”.

-It commemorates two important events for the Republic: the 9th May 1000AD, when Doge Pietro II Orseolo helped Dalmatian inhabitants threatened by the Slavs, and the second event, connected to 1177AD, when Venice was ruled by Doge Sebastiano Ziani.
+It commemorates two important events for the Republic: the 9th of May 1000AD, when Doge Pietro II Orseolo helped Dalmatian inhabitants threatened by the Slavs, and the 1177AD, when Venice was ruled by Doge Sebastiano Ziani.
 At that time, Pope Alexander III and Emperor Federico Barbarossa met in Venice and stipulated a peace treaty, ending a century-old diatribe between the papacy and the Imperial Reign.

-The Wedding ceremony of the Sea is held in remembrance of this event each year, and, from that date each year, the Doge, on his state barge – the “Bucintoro”, would sail to San Pietro di Castello at St. Elena, where the Bishop would be on board a gilt-edged boat, waiting to bless him.
-To highlight the dominion of the Serenissima over the sea, the Feast ended with a type of propitiatory rite: on reaching the lagoon inlet, the Doge would throw a gold ring into the water.
+The Wedding ceremony of the Sea is held in remembrance of this event each year.
+The Doge, on his state barge – the “Bucintoro”, sails to San Pietro di Castello at St. Elena, where the Bishop is on board a gilt-edged boat, waiting to bless him.
+To highlight the dominion of the Serenissima over the sea, the Feast ends with a type of propitiatory rite: on reaching the lagoon inlet, the Doge was throwing a gold ring into the water.

 Today Venice celebrates with a Venetian rowing competition and a water parade of traditional rowing boats.
 At the head of the parade, there is the “Serenissima”, a boat carrying the Mayor and other city dignitaries.